 A little history: traditional Beni Ourain rugs are made by the Beni Ourain tribes in Morocco's Atlas mountains.
 They feature abstract linear patterns, typically in dark brown or black on a white field (but there are exceptions, like this blue on white example).
 According to our friends at Nazmiyal Collection, Beni Ourain rugs were first made popular in the West by Le Corbusier and other modern architects at the beginning of the 20th century... so we're all a little behind the curve.
 That doesn't make them any less beautiful.

-Click the gallery to see all the inspiration rooms... and check back tomorrow for a list of our favorite sources for Beni Ourain rugs.
+Click the gallery to see all the inspiration rooms... and check out this list for our favorite sources for Beni Ourain rugs.